 After 10 minutes of exercise, the brain produces ‘happy chemicals’ called endorphins that have a calming effect on nerves

-Our osteopaths and physiotherapists at Woodside Clinic are very happy to advise you on the exercises to help with back ache and we also offer small group or 1 to 1 Pilates classes which may be appropriate for you.
+Our osteopaths and physiotherapists at Woodside Clinic are very happy to advise you on the exercises to help with back ache and we also offer small group or 1 to 1 Pilates and yoga classes which may be appropriate for you.
 Please call us on 01582 608400 or 01525 372 477 to book an appointment.